-Water Resources requires the Utility Services Request Form for Meter and Capacity Use Fees to be completed in order to receive estimates for commercial and bidding purposes.
+Water Resources requires the Utility Services Request Form for Meter and Development Fees to be completed in order to receive estimates for commercial and bidding purposes.
 This allows us to ensure your request is properly addressed.
 If you have any questions about this form, please contact Water Resources Utility Services at 336-373-2055.

 What is the cost to connect to City water?